 Herbie Hancock was one of the first musicians to play this instrument professionally.
 To this day he still plays it live from time to time.
-Roland has been developing them for Lady Gaga to play and she has been playing them for the several years as well.
+Roland has been developing them for Lady Gaga to play and she has been playing them for several years as well.

 The instrument that Lady Gaga has made famous is the Roland Ax-synth.
 Another musician who uses this instrument is Tyler Joseph from twenty one pilots.

 Another example is the keytar bear out in Boston.
 This character has been shredding and making headlines all around the country.
 The bear typically uses a Roland Lucina and can be found all over youtube playing with bands.

 My personal favorite player is Matt Bellamy of Muse.
 He does some incredibly cool solos and improvisation live with his keyboard.
 If you are a musician who wants to use the instrument as an improvisational instrument, I highly recommend watching some live videos of Muse for Matt’s solos.

 Not all are going to have internal sounds and some of the newest keytars are solely MIDI controllers.
 This means you will need a computer or laptop to make sounds.
 The plus to this is the musician can access any possible sound they will want.

 There is no limit to the sound you can get out of your instrument if you use it as a MIDI controller as there are so many different VST programs with thousands of sounds.

 The weight has dramatically changed over the years for the better.
 They were originally an extremely heavy instrument because the hardware weighed so much.
 They are generally going to be under 10 pounds now and if you’re a musician who wants to shred around on stage, look for a lighter instrument.